'Woman, 20, who gouged out eyes while high on meth talks about new life

 "I'm a very optimistic person, and I went in with an optimistic outlook — but at some points, you're going to fall down," she asserted.
 "That's just life."

 She now uses audio descriptors to watch shows on Netflix.
-Muthart has also spent time practicing the piano and guitar, learning how to play songs Clocks and The Scientist from Coldplay.
+Muthart has also spent time practising the piano and guitar, learning how to play songs Clocks and The Scientist from Coldplay.

 But she does sleep most of the day away, waking in the late afternoon.